Jerscape/weather_now/README.md

 This is my first attempt to build a React App using Vite.

-It is a weather app that currently uses the open meteo API for data.
+It is a weather app that currently uses the open weather map API for data.

+To launch run "npm dev"

 ====template info=====